bastien-winant/dlt-pipelines/README.md

 ## dlt Features
 ### Terminology
 #### Cursor
-__Cursor__ is a field in the data - usually a date or ID columns - that serves as a virtual bookmark for the pipeline.
+__Cursor__ is a field in the data - usually a date or ID column - that serves as a virtual bookmark for the pipeline.

 By maintaining a cursor, the pipeline can ingest only new or changed records rather than reprocessing the entire dataset at every run.
-This is commonly known as _incremental loading_ and leads to significant efficiency gains.
+This is commonly known as _incremental loading_ and leads to significant efficiency gains in ongoing pipelines.

 Secondly, the cursor provides a mechanism for reloading data for a past window to fill gaps or repair history.
-We use the Cursor column to delimit the beginning and end of the window to rerun.
+This is commonly known as _data backfilling_, which often becomes necessary when changes in the data source cause pipeline runs to fail.

+## Case Study
+### Description
+We will be creating a pipeline that collects data from Github and stores it in BigQuery.

+The source data is extracted from 5 different Github API endpoints:
+1. repos
+2. contributors
+3. issues
+4. forks
+5. releases

+### Problem statement
+dlt pipeline criteria:
+- collects data from 5 endpoints in Github
+- stores data in BigQuery
+- incorporates incremental loading in `issues` endpoint
+- allows backfilling implementation in `forks` endpoint
+- logs the pipeline runs

+### Techniques
+#### Incremental loading
+We will be making use of incremental loading for the `issues` data in our pipelines.
+That is, the pipeline will only extract and load data that has not been processed before.
+This will reduce the amount of time and number of API calls.